ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 Create a new Subnet.

-The subnet’s ID is the same as this transaction’s ID.
+The Subnet’s ID is the same as this transaction’s ID.

 #### **Signature**